bilowik/sss-rs/README.md

 # sss-rs
-A purely functional and likely inefficient implementation of Shamir Secret Sharing in Rust
+A purely functional (as in, working) and likely inefficient implementation of Shamir Secret Sharing in Rust

 Not intended to be used in production code in ANY way, I do not provide any guarantees for data that may be stored using the library provided here.